 Does a Narcissist Come Back?
-(Explained) In 2024
+(Guide) In 2024

 Does a Narcissist Come Back?
 Narcissistic relationships are often marked by a tumultuous cycle of idealization, devaluation, and discard.